thoriumrobot/VGRTool/benchmarking/benchmarking.md

 - [Checker-Qual](https://mvnrepository.com/artifact/org.checkerframework/checker-qual/)
   - checker-qual contains annotations (type qualifiers) that a programmer writes to specify Java code for type-checking by the Checker Framework.

+# Stage One: Annotation

+Stage One is where the bulk of the benchmarking occurs.
+It involves running NullAwayAnnotator on the entire NJR-1 dataset in order to prepare it for refactoring, as well as to get an accurate count of the number of NullAway errors in the original programs, refactoring every program using VGR, and finally re-running annotator to get an updated error count.
+This cycle (annotate->refactor->annotate) is completed for each dataset in NJR-1 sequentially.